MarieAudouard/inf584_final_project/README.md

 -  SPACE: execute ray tracing (to avoid unless very low poly mesh).

 The image that is displayed when launching the program is the result of the rasterization.
+The console displays a message when changing the display mode, indicating what is the current display mode.

 ## Results